 Most property funds use a combination of borrowings and unitholders' funds to acquire properties.
 Borrowings enhance distributions when the cost of the borrowings is less than the return from the property and increase the potential for capital gain when property values are rising.
-However, they can also lead to reduced distributions when the cost of borrowings is greater than the return from the property or a larger capital loss when property values are falling.
+However, they can also lead to reduced distributions when the cost of borrowing is greater than the return from the Property or a larger capital loss when property values are falling.

 The Trust has a single loan facility ("Bank Loan").
-The Bank Loan is for a total amount of \$130,250,000, and has been provided by one of Australia's major banks.
-The Bank Loan was increased and extended in August 2021, with a new expiry in June 2024, and as at 30 April 2023 \$112,780,000 was drawn.
+The Bank Loan is for a total amount of \$130,250,000 and has been provided by one of Australia's major banks.